 Above: Lian from 'The Greening' by Poppy

 Poppy has written extensively about green spirituality, wild enchantment and spiritwalking.
 Her warmly inclusive work centres in Oneness - the interconnectedness every aspect of Creation and the unity and parity of all beings.
-She seeks to move us away from a human-centric 'consensus reality', encouraging us to to embrace all our relations, be they human or non-human, seen or unseen, two legged or four, winged or finned.
-We are one another - we are All-That-Is - and we need to remember our magical essence...and that of all our kin.
-The books aim to inspire us to be infinitely conscious and compassionate creators excercising their innate power to make a beautiful world even more so...for the good of the All.
+She seeks to move us away from a human-centric 'consensus reality', encouraging us to to embrace all our relations, be they human or non-human, seen or unseen.
+We are one another - we are All-That-Is - and all we need do is remember our expansive, empathic selves and experience our true untamed nature.
+These books aim to inspire us to be infinitely conscious and compassionate creators exercising our innate magical power to make a beautiful world even more so...for the good of the All.

 Here is a testimony to the worth of Poppy's writing and illustration by respected Hedge Witch author

 Poppy has written and illustrated eleven published books

 Season of Sorcery - On Becoming a Wisewoman

 Wildwitch - The Craft of the Natural Psychic